HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="pct_3pusage_bydevice.sql"
 ) }}

-We see a significant increase in the use of third-party requests and bytes [compared to last year's third-party data](../2019/ecommerce#third-party-requests-and-bytes), but have been unable to identify any particularly causes or any noteable change in detection.
+We see a significant increase in the use of third-party requests and bytes [compared to last year's third-party data](../2019/ecommerce#third-party-requests-and-bytes), but have been unable to identify any particularly causes or any notable change in detection.
 We'd love to hear [readers opinions](https://discuss.httparchive.org/t/2052) on this as third-party usage seems to have basically doubled in the last year!

 ## Ecommerce user experience